-MOVING CHARGES AND MAGNETISM – CBSE Class 12 Physics Chapter 4 Summary and a detailed description of the chapter and the definitions are provided to you.
+MOVING CHARGES AND MAGNETISM – CBSE moving charges and magnetism class 12 notes and a detailed description of the chapter and the definitions are provided to you.
 Also, the summary is followed by some extra questions from the chapter.
-There are answers provided after the summary for your easy revision.
+There are answers for moving charges and magnetism notes provided after the summary for your easy revision.
 MOVING CHARGES AND MAGNETISM – CBSE questions have also been solved by us.

 Class 12 Physics Chapter 4 Moving Charges and Magnetism Notes

-Here, we have tried to give you a simple summary with some extra questions of Class 12 Physics Chapter 4 –MOVING CHARGES AND MAGNETISM.
+Here, we have tried to give you a simple summary with some extra questions of Class 12 Physics Chapter 4 –MOVING CHARGES AND MAGNETISM along with moving charges and magnetism class 12 notes.
 After that, you can also go through some extra questions in chapter 4.

 In our childhood, we all might have experienced iron nails getting attracted to a magnet.
 We have also witnessed or heard current-carrying copper wire wound around iron acting as a magnet in a science project.
 At that time all of that seemed magical, although it is all science.
 It is due to magnetism.